 - Full disk based.
 As far as I can determine this is far more common.

-If during the imaging you determine it is likely the data on the SD Card was encrypted, it’s best to finish the image > Move the card back into the phone and decrypt it.
+2. If during the imaging you determine it is likely the data on the SD Card was encrypted, it’s best to finish the image > Move the card back into the phone and decrypt it.
 All blocks, even those containing the deleted data will be decrypted.
+Image again and try to recover deleted data from the image file.

 Note that the above does not imply that you can recover photos from a factory reset phone!
 The reset deleted the key needed to decrypt data!